laceyaguigam/Professional-README-Generator/README.md

 The URL for the project is https://github.com/laceyaguigam/Professional-README-Generator

-I am the only one who  contributed to this project
+I was the only one who contributed to this project